 A leading technical school, MIT currently boasts an ultra-low acceptance rate of 4.00% for the class of 2026.
 This represents a 1% increase in applications admitted over the 2020-21 admissions cycle.

 Your overall fit with the school is the primary criterion for admission to MIT, though grades and test scores remain important.
 MIT aims to admit students who have a cooperative spirit and will lift up their peers.

 In addition, those applying to MIT should feel comfortable working in team settings; most courses and labs are designed to be collaborative in nature.
 MIT prioritizes students who display a willingness to take risks and accept failure.

-Yale ranks as one of the hardest colleges to get into with a 4.47% acceptance rate for the class of 2026, down just slightly from its 4.62% acceptance rate for the class of 2025.
+Yale ranks as one of the hardest colleges to get into, with a 5.00% acceptance rate for the class of 2026, up 8% from its 4.62% acceptance rate for the class of 2025.

 The university differs slightly from other Ivies regarding the factors it considers during the admissions process.
 Yale looks for two main components: the ability to contribute to the school's community and the ability to make the most of the school's resources.

 While Yale evaluates nonacademic factors as well, it remains a highly competitive institution.
 Admissions officers focus on identifying exceptional ability and academic promise through a combination of grades, test scores, and the rigor of classes taken.

 - Total Number of Applicants (Class of 2026): 28,336